paperless-ngx/paperless-ngx/CONTRIBUTING.md

 There's still lots of things to be done, just have a look at that issue log.
 If you feel like contributing to the project, please do!
 Bug fixes and improvements to the front end (I just can't seem to get some of these CSS things right) are always welcome.

 If you want to implement something big: Please start a discussion about that in the issues!
 Maybe I've already had something similar in mind and we can make it happen together.
-However, keep in mind that the general roadmap is to make the existing features stable and get them tested.
-See the roadmap in the readme.

 * When making additions to the project, consider if the majority of users will benefit from your change.
 If not, you're probably better of forking the project.
 * Also consider if your change will get in the way of other users.
 A good change is a change that enhances the experience of some users who want that change and does not affect users who do not care about the change.